massaid01/HeartDisease/README.md

 # Welcom to HeartDisease Dataset
-Classification project on heart disease datasets.
-I use data undersampling with some modeling such as Random Forest, KNN, Logistic Regression.
-Finally, reveal some of the factors that trigger heart disease.
+Classification project on heart disease dataset.
+I use some various modelings to predict whether someone are having a heart disease.
+Finally, i reveal several factors that trigger heart disease on adult.

+# Aim of this project
+The main objective of this project is to develop some machine learnings clasification to prove what factors afected heart disease.

 # About Dataset
-According to the https://www.cdc.gov/heartdisease/risk_factors.htm, heart disease is one of the leading causes of death for people of most races in the US (African Americans, American Indians and Alaska Natives, and white people).
-About half of all Americans (47%) have at least 1 of 3 key risk factors for heart disease: high blood pressure, high cholesterol, and smoking.

-# Project Objective
-To prove what factors influence heart disease in adults in this dataset.
-This project will be updated to be able to predict whether someone has the potential to have heart disease or not?
+The dataset from [Kaggle] (https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease) The contributor claims that most feature of datasets get from [cdata](https://www.cdc.gov/heartdisease/risk_factors.htm).